hull/hull-ruby/README.md

         Hull.as('external:3637').get('me')

-### Compiling widgets and tempaltes with Rails' Assets Pipeline
+### Compiling widgets and templates with Rails' Assets Pipeline

 Load `handlebars_assets` in your Gemfile as part of the assets group